Franco-Provençal: Origin of the name

 Some contemporary speakers and writers prefer the name Arpitan because it underscores the independence of the language and does not imply a union to any other established linguistic group.
 "Arpitan" is derived from an indigenous word meaning "alpine" ("mountain highlands").
 It was popularized in the 1980s by Mouvement Harpitanya, a political organization in the Aosta Valley.
 In the 1990s, the term lost its particular political context.
-The Aliance Culturèla Arpitana (Arpitan Cultural Alliance) is currently advancing the cause for the name "Arpitan" through the Internet, publishing efforts, and other activities.
+The Aliance Culturèla Arpitana (Arpitan Cultural Alliance) is advancing the cause for the name "Arpitan" through the Internet, publishing efforts, and other activities.
 The organization was founded in 2004 by Stéphanie Lathion and Alban Lavy in Lausanne, Switzerland, and is now based in Fribourg.
 In 2010 SIL adopted the name "Arpitan" as the primary name of the language in ISO 639-3, with "Francoprovençal" as an additional name form.

-The language is called patouès (patois) or nosta moda ("our way [of speaking]") by native speakers.
+Native speakers call this language patouès (patois) or nosta moda ("our way [of speaking]").
 Some Savoyard speakers call their language sarde.
 This is a colloquial term used because their ancestors were subjects of the Kingdom of Sardinia ruled by the House of Savoy until Savoie and Haute-Savoie were annexed by France in 1860.
 The language is called gaga in France's Forez region and appears in the titles of dictionaries and other regional publications.
 Gaga (and the adjective gagasse) comes from a local name for the residents of Saint-Étienne, popularized by Auguste Callet's story "La légende des Gagats" published in 1866.